Sai Haneesh Allu

 Yu Xiang, Sai Haneesh Allu, Rohith Peddi, Tyler Summers, Vibhav Gogate

 We introduce a new trajectory optimization method for robotic grasping based on a point-cloud representation of robots and task spaces.
-In our method, robots are represented by 3D points on their link surfaces.
-The task space of a robot is represented by a point cloud that can be obtained from depth sensors.
-Using the point-cloud representation, goal reaching in grasping can be formulated as point matching, while collision avoidance can be efficiently achieved by querying the signed distance values of the robot points in the signed distance field of the scene points.
+Robots are represented by 3D points on their link surfaces, and the task space is represented by a point cloud obtained from depth sensors.
+Using this representation, goal reaching in grasping can be formulated as point matching, while collision avoidance is efficiently achieved by querying the signed distance values of the robot points in the signed distance field of the scene points.
 Consequently, a constrained nonlinear optimization problem is formulated to solve the joint motion and grasp planning problem.
-The advantage of our method is that the point-cloud representation is general to be used with any robot in any environment.
-We demonstrate the effectiveness of our method by performing experiments on a tabletop scene and a shelf scene for grasping with a Fetch mobile manipulator and a Franka Panda arm.
+The advantage of our method is that the point-cloud representation is general enough to be used with any robot in any environment.
+We demonstrate the effectiveness of our method on a tabletop scene and a shelf scene for grasping with a Fetch mobile manipulator and a Franka Panda arm.

 SceneReplica: Benchmarking Real-World Robot Manipulation